-When you are not a web designer or a graphic designer or anyone who works with images, you may not have the software to crop, manipulate and compress images for your website.
+When you are not a web designer or a graphic designer or anyone who works with images, you may not have the software to crop, manipulate or enhance and compress images for your website.
 Cropping an image helps to bring the subject matter into focus.
-Manipulating the images improves the quality and sharpness.
+Manipulating or enhancing the images improve the quality and sharpness.
 Compressing images helps to reduce the file size to make it load faster, thus improving your optimization.

 So how can you do all those if you don’t have the software?
 Here are some online resources you can use: